-Oxybutynin (Ditropan, Ditropan XL, Oxytrol) is a tertiary amine ester that is a potent, nonselective, competitive muscarinic receptor antagonist.
+Oxybutynin (Ditropan, Ditropan XL, Gelnique, Oxytrol) is a tertiary amine ester that is a potent, nonselective, competitive muscarinic receptor antagonist.
 Oxybutynin's effects on the detrusor muscle are mediated via M3 receptors.
-Because it is a non-selective antimuscarinic, oxybutynin may produce side effects consistent with anticholinergic actions in the central nervous system (CNS), parotid gland, and gastrointestinal (GI) tract.
+Because it is a non-selective antimuscarinic, oxybutynin may produce adverse effects consistent with anticholinergic actions in the central nervous system (CNS), parotid gland, and gastrointestinal (GI) tract.
 Oxybutynin also possesses minor local anesthetic properties.

-The tertiary amine tolterodine (Detrol, Detrol LA) and its active metabolite, 5-hydroxymethyl tolterodine, are also competitive muscarinic receptor antagonists.
+Detrol LA) and The tertiary amine tolterodine (Detrol, its active metabolite.
+5-hydroxymethyl tolterodine, are also competitive muscarinic receptor antagonists.
 Tolterodine shows selectivity for the urinary bladder over salivary glands.
-Neither tolterodine nor its active metabolite exert clinically significant effects on other neurotransmitter receptors or other pharmacologic targets such as calcium channels.
+Neither tolterodine nor its active metabolite exert clinically significant effects on other neurotransmitter receptors or other pharmacologic targets such as calcium channels.^{25,26}